microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/_index.md

     ![Screenshot showing the script runtime](./08.png)

-- Upon completion, you will have a new Cluster API Kubernetes cluster deployed on top of Azure virtual machines that is already onboard as an Azure Arc-enabled Kubernetes cluster.
+- Upon completion, you will have a new Cluster API Kubernetes cluster deployed on top of Azure virtual machines that are already onboarded as an Azure Arc-enabled Kubernetes cluster.

   ![Screenshot showing the Azure resource group](./09.png)